Aeryn Gillern

 On October 31, 2007, Halloween, I was at work as the Director of the Cortland County SPCA.
 I received a call from the Chief’s secretary at the Ithaca Police Department, where I had retired after 21 years in 2006.
 She told me I needed to go home, that there was a message at home on my phone.
 She kept repeating it as I questioned why, what was wrong, thinking that someone I had worked with at the PD was injured.
 She then told me that my son, Aeryn, was missing in Vienna.
 I asked how she knew this, and she told me that my son’s partner was panicked and couldn’t remember my number but remembered that I had worked at Ithaca PD.

 I only remember grabbing my things and running out to my car yelling to anyone that could hear me that I had to go, my son was missing.
 Thank goodness my house was not far from my job, but that 5-10 minutes took forever.
-My mind was racing, how could he be missing. missing from where.
-I ran into the house and listened to my voice mail as a man with a very strong accent told me his name, that he was with the HR Department of UNIDO, and I needed to call him immediately.
-I wrote down the number and called and entered another world, one which will never be the same, one which I still to this day don’t know how to describe or deal with.
+My mind was racing, how could he be missing.
+Missing from where?
+I ran into the house and listened to my voice mail as a man with a very strong accent told me his name, and that he was with the HR Department of UNIDO.
+He said I needed to call him immediately.
+I wrote down the number and called him.
+I entered another world, one which will never be the same, one which I still to this day don’t know how to describe or deal with.

 He explained to me that my son was last seen leaving work at approximately 6PM on Monday October 29, 2007 and that they were alarmed on Tuesday, October 30, 2007, when he did not report to work or call.
 Aeryn, I was told by UNIDO, had a great attendance record, and if he was sick he would always call in.
 He also told me that the Police would not take a Missing Person Report because Aeryn was not an Austrian Citizen and they weren’t required to.
 He told me that Aeryn’s partner and upstairs neighbor had been to the Police twice, that the Police were aware that Aeryn was gay, as they had asked his partner how he was related, and how the Police has made homophobic remarks to my son’s partner.
 He told me that UNIDO had contacted the Austrian Foreign Ministry, who had interceded with the Police and instructed them to accept the report.
 That on Thursday, November 1st, 2007, he along with my son’s partner and neighbor would meet with the police and officially report him missing.

-On that day I flew from my home in Cortland, New York into a nightmare that is still part of my everyday life.
+On Thursday, November 1st, 2007, I flew from my home in Cortland, New York into a nightmare that is still part of our everyday life.
+Rahman joined me in Vienna on November 9th in the search for his brother.

 For more information please click on the links at the top of the page.